 4.1 Sale Methods Generally.
-In your country what is (are) the customary method(s) for a seller to sell accounts receivables to a purchaser?
+In Germany what are the customary methods for a seller to sell receivables to a purchaser?

-Although not legally required, for evidentiary purposes, accounts receivable are generally sold and transferred under written sale and transfer agreements entered into between the seller and the purchaser.
+Although not legally required, for evidentiary purposes, receivables are generally sold and transferred under written sale and transfer agreements entered into between the seller and the purchaser.

 4.2 Perfection Generally.
-What formalities are required generally for the sale of accounts receivable to be perfected?
-Are there any additional or other formalities required for the sale of accounts receivable to be perfected against any subsequent good faith purchasers for value of the same accounts receivable from the seller?
+What formalities are required generally for perfecting (i.e., making enforceable against other creditors of the seller) a sale of receivables?
+Are there any additional or other formalities required for the sale of receivables to be perfected against any subsequent good faith purchasers for value of the same receivables from the seller?

-Under German law, generally, the only requirement for an effective sale and assignment of accounts receivable is the existence of a corresponding agreement between the seller and the purchaser.
-Giving notice of the assignment to the debtor is not required for the effectiveness of the sale and assignment.
-However, failure to give notice to the debtor results in the debtor retaining certain defences as described in question 4.4 below.
-Under German law, generally, there is no good faith acquisition of accounts receivable.
+Under German law, generally, the only requirement for an effective sale of receivables is the existence of a corresponding assignment agreement between the seller and the purchaser.
+Giving notice of the assignment to the obligor is not required for the effectiveness of the sale.
+However, failure to give notice to the obligor results in the obligor retaining certain defences as described in question 4.4 below.
+Under German law, generally, there is no good faith acquisition of receivables.